Erabior/RouteManager/README.md

 3. Select 'Road' mode

 4. Select all of the stations you want your train to stop at.
-Note: Although you may only see a single station, it is indeed a scroll-able list.
-(Hopefully will be addressed i a future release.)

 5. Click 'Enable Route Mode'

-***

-**Configuration:**
+# Configuration

 **BepInEx Users**